Boston–Montreal–Boston

-The original Boston-Montreal-Boston (BMB) was as a 1200 km randonnée organized in 1988 by a group of cyclists, originally living in the Boston, Massachusetts (US) area.
-The ride started as an out-and-back course from Newton, Massachusetts (US), a suburb of Boston, to Saint-Lambert, Quebec (Canada), a suburb of Montreal, on the south shore of the St-Lawrence River.
-BMB was later taken over by ride organizer, Jennifer Wise, who modified the route, shifting the turn around point to Huntingdon, Quebec (Canada), to avoid the Montreal urban area.
-It was held every year from 1988 through 2006 except for Paris–Brest–Paris years.
+Boston-Montreal-Boston (BMB) was as a 1200 km randonnée organized in 1988 by a group of cyclists living in the Greater Boston area.
+The ride started as an out-and-back course from Newton, Massachusetts, to Saint-Lambert, Quebec (suburbs of Boston and Montreal, respectively).
+Under ride organizer Jennifer Wise, the route was modified with a turnaround point at Huntingdon, Quebec, to avoid urban areas.
+It was held annually from 1988 through 2006 except for Paris–Brest–Paris years.

-BMB was sometimes regarded as the North American equivalent of Paris–Brest–Paris.

 It was a noncompetitive endurance bike event.

+Completing the BMB and the Rocky Mountain 1200km in the same year was recognized as the Can-Am Challenge of rendonneuring.